droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/packages/native\_protobuf.mk - [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) library (native).
 Used by Qt as part of BIP 70 support.

 ./depends/packages/openssl.mk - [OpenSSL](https://www.openssl.org/) library.
 Provides some cryptographic functionality.
-Used by all versions of Core.
+Used by all versions of Core, [primarily to support BIP 70](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015490.html).
 Used to be part of consensus-critical functionality, all of which has since been changed to use *libsecp256k1*.

 ./depends/packages/packages.mk - Package variables.
 Specifies the packages requried by various platforms, including packages required by Qt.